Alfresco/docs-alfresco/microsoft-office/latest/index.md

 ![Office Services architecture]({% link microsoft-office/images/architecture.png %})

-Communication is over HTTP with either the Alfresco repository (through Alfresco Share) or directly from a Microsoft Office application.
+Communication is over HTTP with either the repository (through Alfresco Share) or directly from a Microsoft Office application.

 If you are using a proxy server to handle SSL communication, the proxy handles the communication with Share and Microsoft Office through an AJP port (if you are using Tomcat).
-For more information about setting up a proxy server, see [Configuring SSL](LINK /6.0/concepts/configure-ssl-intro.html).
+For more information about setting up a proxy server, see [Configuring SSL]({% link content-services/latest/config/repository.md %}#ssl-repo).
 The architecture is as follows:

 ![Office Services proxy architecture]({% link microsoft-office/images/architecture-proxy.png %})